PetyaKatsarova/born2broot_42/README.md

 6. sudo visudo to open sudoers file
 7. find - # User privilege specification, type your_username      ALL=(ALL) ALL
 8. lsblk  - to see the partition
+9. getent group sudo // check all users in group sudo

   ### Part 4.2 - Installing Git and Vim